ravidziv/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

-I'm an AI researcher at [Meta FAIR](https://ai.meta.com/research/), working across the foundations of machine learning and the systems that put those ideas to use.
+I'm an AI researcher at [Meta Superintelligence Labs (MSL)](https://ai.meta.com/), working on world models, memory, and compression to build more capable and efficient AI systems.

-I study how models learn, represent, and compress information.
-My work spans representation learning, efficient language models, memory, and AI agents, with an emphasis on connecting scientific understanding to methods we can build and evaluate.
+My research connects continual learning, representation learning, and AI agents with practical questions: how models understand the world, retain knowledge, and adapt over time.

-My experience includes research and teaching at NYU's Center for Data Science and applied AI work at Wand AI, Intel, and Google AI.
-I also co-host [The Information Bottleneck](https://www.the-information-bottleneck.com/) with Allen Roush.
+Previously, I was an Assistant Professor at NYU's Center for Data Science.
+My industry experience spans Wand AI, Intel, and Google AI, alongside advising startups and companies.

+I completed my Ph.D. with Tali Tishby and my postdoctoral research with Yann LeCun.
+With Allen Roush, I co-host [The Information Bottleneck](https://www.the-information-bottleneck.com/), a podcast about AI research and its practical implications.

+I'm always happy to hear interesting ideas and explore new collaborations.